frain-dev/convoy-website/src/app/(main)/blog/articles/spruce-customer-story.md

 # About Spruce

-[Spruce Health](https://sprucehealth.com) is the leading platform for HIPAA-compliant healthcare communication, serving over 25,000 healthcare professionals and facilitating more than 500,000 daily healthcare interactions.
-With over 10 years in business and 5 million patient accounts, Spruce provides an all-in-one communication solution that includes secure messaging, phone, video, e-fax, and team messaging capabilities for healthcare providers.
+[Spruce Health](https://sprucehealth.com) is the leading platform for HIPAA-compliant healthcare communication.
+As a comprehensive communication solution, Spruce provides healthcare providers with secure messaging, phone, video, e-fax, and team collaboration capabilities.

-With a lean engineering team of approximately six full-time backend engineers, Spruce focuses on customer-driven product development and data-driven decision making.
-Their public API serves as the gateway for webhook integrations, enabling healthcare providers and third-party systems to integrate with Spruce's platform and receive real-time event notifications.
+With a lean engineering team focused on customer-driven product development and data-driven decision-making, Spruce utilizes their own API as the gateway for webhook integrations.
+This enables healthcare providers and third-party systems to integrate seamlessly with the Spruce platform and receive real-time event notifications.

-Michael Raines, Principal Engineer at Spruce, leads security, backend architecture, and implementation for the team.
-His role includes ensuring reliable event delivery to customers who integrate with Spruce's products.
+Michael Raines, Principal Engineer at Spruce, oversees the architecture and implementation of the team’s webhook and event-delivery infrastructure.
+His work ensures reliable, secure event delivery for the growing number of customers and integration partners who build on top of Spruce’s products.

 ---